 International reserves.
-As of December 31, 2013, net international reserves were U.S. \$43.6 billion compared to U.S. \$37.5 billion as of December 31, 2012, a 16.5% increase.
-Net international reserves increased from U.S. \$32.3 billion as of December 31, 2011 to U.S. \$37.5 billion as of December 31, 2012.
+Net international reserves increased from U.S. \$32.3 billion at December 31, 2011 to U.S. \$37.5 billion at December 31, 2012.
 Between January 2011 and December 2011, Banco de la República intervened in the market through the net purchase of U.S. \$3.7 billion to control volatility.
 During the first six months of 2012, Banco de la República intervened in the market through the net purchase of U.S. \$4.8 billion through direct purchase auctions.
 On August 24, 2012, in order to provide liquidity to the economy, Banco de la República decided to buy U.S. \$700 million through daily auctions between August and September.
-As established by Decree 4712 of 2008 and in accordance with the technical criteria established by Resolution No. 262 of February 11, 2011, which governs the administration of excess liquidity, the General Directorate of Public Credit and National Treasury is allowed to perform any transaction that Colombia may require in the foreign exchange market, including the purchase of foreign exchange in such amounts and at such times as it may determine from time to time and derivatives operations that consist of swaps and forward contracts on foreign exchange.
-As of the date of this prospectus supplement, the General Directorate of Public Credit and National Treasury has no current position in swaps and forward contracts on foreign exchange.
+As established by Decree 4712 of 2008 and in accordance with the technical criteria established by Resolution No. 262 of February 11, 2011, which governs the administration of excess liquidity, the General Directorate of Public Credit and National Treasury is allowed to perform any transaction that Colombia may require in the foreign exchange market, including the purchase of foreign exchange in such amounts and at such times as it may determine from time to time and derivatives operations that consist of swaps and forward contracts over foreign exchange.
+As of January 17, 2013, the General Directorate of Public Credit and National Treasury has no current position in swaps and forward contracts over foreign exchange.